crate/cratedb-guide/docs/connect/java/testing.md

 The popular [JUnit] framework is supported by *CrateDB Java Testing Classes*.
 The package includes `CrateTestServer` and `CrateTestCluster` classes for use as [JUnit external resources].
-Both classes download and start CrateDB before test execution, and stop CrateDB afterwards.
+Both classes download and start CrateDB before test execution, and stop CrateDB afterward.

 :::::{grid}
 ::::{grid-item}